NagaLakshmi477/ansible-roboshop-roles/notes.md

-Here we can call another role in the main.yaml file common ---> task ---app-setup.yaml ---> It contain common code this is node js application so we can keep node js in nodejs.yaml file
+Here we can call another role in the main.yaml file common ---> task ---app-setup.yaml ---> It contain common code this is node js application so we can keep node js in nodejs.yaml file we can place the repo file under catalogue ----> files ---> mongo.repo